moffzilla/AWS-Fundamentals/README.md

 # AWS Fundamentals
-This project creates a running EC2 instance meeting the AWS Fundamental Exercise #1 requirements It provides two alternative "tracks" for accompishing it.
+This project creates a running EC2 instance meeting the AWS Fundamental Exercise #1 requirements It provides two alternative "tracks" for accomplishing it.

 Updates available at https://github.com/moffzilla/AWS-Fundamentals